dustywhite7/Econ8320/SlidesCode/13 - webAPIs.md

 - the information we would like to collect
 - additional parameters to clarify our request

-The response provided when accessing that URL give us the information that we requested from the API.
+The response provided when accessing that URL gives us the information that we requested from the API.

 ---